Srđa Trifković: Biography

+In February 2011, Canadian authorities refused to allow Trifković entry into Canada to address a meeting at the University of British Columbia at Vancouver.
+Trifković reported in the journal Chronicles that he was refused entry to Canada on 24 February 2011 on the "transparently spurious" grounds that he was "inadmissible on grounds of violating human or international rights for being a proscribed senior official in the service of a government that, in the opinion of the minister, engages or has engaged in terrorism, systematic or gross human rights violations, or genocide, a war crime or a crime against humanity within the meaning of subsections 6 (3) to (5) of the Crimes Against Humanity and War Crimes Act."
+He claimed his "inadmissibility" was due to contacts with the Bosnian Serb leaders in the early 1990s but claimed that the Canadian authorities' grounds for refusing him admission were "transparently spurious" and they had in fact yielded to a Bosniak-inspired campaign against him.
+The Canadian Institute for the Research of Genocide alleged that Trifković was promoting hatred, antisemitism and Islamophobia and accused him of publicly denying massacre of Bosniaks at Srebrenica in July 1995, found by the ICTY to be a crime of genocide.

 In August 2011, responding to the claim that his work inspired Norwegian murderer Anders Behring Breivik, Trifković rejected the idea that his work was a basis for the actions of this "mentally deranged narcissistic psychopath" any more than the "Beatles have inspired Charles Manson."
-These claims were raised in relation to an observations Trifković made on Islam in his books Sword of the Prophet and Defeating Jihad, and in the documentary film "Islam – What the West needs to know", which are cited by Breivik in his compendium 2083 - A European Declaration Of Independence.
+These claims were raised in relation to an observations Trifković made on Islam in his books Sword of the Prophet and Defeating Jihad, and in the documentary film "Islam – What the West needs to know", which are cited by Breivik in his manifesto.

 In 2013 he testified on behalf of Radovan Karadžić.
 Trifković denied being a former spokesman for Karadžić at a time he was a journalist and analyst reporting on Karadžić's activities.